Welcome to the English Department

 More information about the GCSE’s can be found here:

 Our key Literature GCSE texts are:

-In order to facilitate this, we expect students to have a full set of equipment (pen, pencil, ruler, and eraser) for every lesson, this also includes a reading book of students’ choice that students carry with them at all times.
+In order to facilitate this, we expect students to have a full set of equipment (pen, pencil, ruler, and eraser) and a reading book of students’ choice for every lesson.